Jiro Dreams of Sushi is the best movie about Steve Jobs ever made.

 Suppose we have gotten past Confirmation Bias, we are willing to overturn closely held ideas and previous values, and everything else that goes along with Pirsig’s rediscovery process.
 No matter how adaptable we may be, somewhere along our journey we will reach a point where there is no readily available solution and there is no good outcome.
 Pirsig calls this being stuck.
 I loved this part of the book because we are so often tempted to rationalize away bad circumstances.
-Sure we can learn from failure, no it’s not the end of the world, but sometimes things are objectively bad at that particular point in time–no silver linings.
+Sure we can learn from failure, no it is not the end of the world, but sometimes things are objectively bad at that particular point in time — no silver linings.
 He offers some guidance for this situation:

-If you’ve ever gotten mad at an inanimate object, you understand this at least to some degree already.
+Have you ever gotten mad at an inanimate object?
+You understand this already.
 Everything you work on is a reflection of yourself.
 It took me ~25 years to figure this out because I also believe that which isn’t worth doing, isn’t worth doing well.
 Figuring out what to do is often at least as hard as the actual doing.

 When you find out there is something wrong with the cycle called yourself, it tends to make us angry.
-If it makes us angry enough, we’ll pretend there is nothing wrong with the cycle and you can imagine how that impacts where we are going.
+If it makes us angry enough, we will pretend there is nothing wrong with the cycle and you can imagine how that impacts where we are going.

 This is something to think about in doses.
 Pirsig thought about this stuff so much it drove him insane.